 The KRI is home to considerable religious and ethnic diversity.
-However, the disputed territories now controlled by the Kurdistan Regional Government (KRG) are exceedingly diverse, with populations of Sunni Arabs, Sunni and Shi'a Turkmen, Assyrian Christians, Yezidis, Kaka'i, Shabak, and others.
+However, the disputed territories now controlled by the Kurdistan Regional Government (KRG) are exceedingly diverse, with populations of Sunni Arabs, Sunni and Shi'a Turkmen, Christians of Assyrian, Chaldean, and Syriac ethnicity, Yezidis, Kaka'i, Shabak, and others.
 Within the KRI's official borders, diversity is also increasing, as Zoroastrian leaders convert Kurds, and internally displaced persons (IDPs) pour in, fleeing the fighting against the so-called Islamic State of Iraq and Syria (ISIS).
 In addition, over the last three years, Kurdish forces have been at the forefront of the fight against ISIS, and have retaken or occupied large swathes of land in the so-called "disputed territories."
 Control of these territories is disputed between the KRG, and the federal government of Iraq in Baghdad.